kedebug/yohub/README.md

 ![1000](https://raw.github.com/kedebug/kedebug.github.com/master/pic/1000.png)

 The benchmark program takes the paramter `-n` equals to `-w`, which means every client will be notified to read and wirte.
-The above pictures show that yohub has lower costs than libevent-1.4.14b.
-With the increment of the file descriptor, this tendency becomes more and more obvious.
+The report of our benchmark shows that yohub has lower costs than libevent-1.4.14b.
+With the increment of the file descriptor, this advantage can be obviously seen in above pictures.

 ### Usage
 To use yohub, boost library is required to be installed in your machine.
 After that: